 Requirements for Import into Kenya

-An Import Permit into Kenya is usually valid for a minimum of 30 days from date of issue, and must be obtained through an Authorized Agent in Kenya or from the Kenyan High Commission in the country of origin.
+An Import Permit into Kenya is valid for 90 days from date of issue, and must be obtained through an Authorized Agent in Kenya or from the Kenyan High Commission in the country of origin.
 In order to attain an Import Permit into Kenya, the following documents are required:

 - In the case of PUPPIES, the import age is stated as being 12 weeks because this is the earliest age that a puppy can be given its 1st Rabies vaccination.
 However, it must then wait 30 days from vaccination before travel (i.e. import age minimum 16 weeks of age).
 BUT, if the MOTHER of the puppy has an up to date rabies vaccination, the pup can travel with its mother's records and therefore be imported from as young as 8 weeks of age.